natalie-23-gill/scRNA_Murine_Olfactory_Bulb/README.md

 ## Acknowledgements

-Thank you to Dr. Ron Yu, Max Hills, and Annie Wang of the Yu Lab at Stowers Institute for Medical Research.
+Thank you to Dr. Ron Yu, Max Hills, and Annie Wang of the Yu Lab at the Stowers Institute for Medical Research.
-Our BGMP instructors: Pete Batzel, Dr. Leslie Coonrod, Dr. Stacey Wagner, and Jason Sydes.
+Instructors at the Knight Campus Graduate Internship Program Bioinformatics Track at the University of Oregon: Pete Batzel, Dr. Leslie Coonrod, Dr. Stacey Wagner, and Jason Sydes.
 This work benefited from access to the University of Oregon high performance computing cluster, Talapas.

 ## References